Iran's Ahmadinejad sacks only female government minister

 In a short statement, he announced the interim appointment of Mohammad Hassan Tariqat Monfared as head of the ministry, replacing Dastjerdi.

-“Noting your commitment and valuable experience and based on the ... constitution, I appoint you as the caretaker health minister,” read the statement published widely across Iranian media.
+“Noting your commitment and valuable experiences and based on the ... constitution, I appoint you as the caretaker health minister,” read the statement published widely across Iranian media.

-Dastjerdi’s dismissal was criticized in parliament, where Ahmadinejad has been accused of concentrating power in his own hands.

-“Although the president has the authority to sack the health minister, the move was not wise and doesn’t have acceptable logic,” the head of parliament’s health committee, Hosseinali Shahriari, was quoted as saying by the semi-official Fars news agency.